EricRuhi/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv script to move the file betty from /tmp/ to /tmp/my_first_directory rm script to delete file betty rm -r script to delete the directory my_first_directory that is in the /tmp directory
+mv script to move the file betty from /tmp/ to /tmp/my_first_directory rm script to delete file betty rm -r script to delete the directory my_first_directory that is in the /tmp directory cd .. to changes the working directory to the previous one